Security Information and Event Management (SIEM) Software

 What is Security Information and Event Management Software?

-Security Information and Event Management (SIEM) Software is a category of security software concerned with collating log and event data.
+Security Information and Event Management (SIEM) tools are security software concerned with collating log and event data.
 A SIEM allows security analysts to look at a more comprehensive view of security logs and events that would be possible by looking at the log files of individual, point security tools.
 SIEM tools allow security analysts to gather and analyze logs and events from operating systems, applications, servers, network and security devices, intrusion management systems, etc.

 SIEM is a management layer sitting on top of existing systems and security controls that unifies data from these disparate systems.
 It allows these systems to be analyzed and cross-referenced from a single user interface.

 SIEM Features & Capabilities